Kong/docs.konghq.com/app/plugins/oauth2-authentication.md

 ## Migrating Access Tokens

-If you are migrating you existing OAuth 2.0 applications and access tokens over to Kong, then you can:
+If you are migrating your existing OAuth 2.0 applications and access tokens over to Kong, then you can:

 * Migrate consumers and applications by creating OAuth 2.0 applications as explained above.
 * Migrate access tokens using the `/oauth2_tokens` endpoints in the Kong's Admin API.
 For example: